 Japan Self-Defense Forces

-The Japanese Defense Forces also have military branches in the army, navy and aeronautics.
+The Japan Defense Forces also have military branches of the army, navy and air force.
 With a total of five armies, five maritime districts and three air defense forces.
-The Japanese military are between 18 and 49 years old.
+Japanese military personnel are between 18 and 49 years old.

 The FAJ is literally a military force, with tanks, air fighters, sea destroyers, submarines, mortars, launchers and others.
-Their dress, patents and organization is similar to that of the Americans, from which they took a lot of influence.
+Their attire, ranks and organization is similar to the American ones, from which they drew a lot of influence.

-Following the article of the Constitution of Japan, Japan stipulates the following policies for National Defense:
+Following the article of the Constitution of Japan stipulates the following policies for National Defense:

-- Avoid becoming a military power that could threaten the world;
+- Avoid becoming a military power that could pose a threat to the world;

-- Avoid the development of nuclear weapons, and refuse to allow nuclear weapons to enter Japanese territory;
+- Prevent the development of nuclear weapons, and refuse to allow nuclear weapons to enter Japanese territory;

 - Ensure civilian control of the armed forces;